CFDR 2019 Research Grant Competition status: OPEN

 via email to email@example.com

 Regular Grant Competition

-CFDR’s maximum grant size is $20,000.
-This includes an allowance in the research project’s budget for dissemination/travel costs of up to $1,000.
+The maximum amount of a CFDR grant is $20,000.
+This includes an allowance in the research project budget for dissemination/travel costs of up to $1,000.

 Grants are awarded in the following categories: